top of page

 The play leaves the audience to reach their own verdict.
 Speaking for myself, I have to say that there’s hardly a single aspect of Margery Kempe on which I’ve made up my mind.
 Perhaps that’s what sustained my creative engagement with her for 50 years!

-For more about The Fire of Love and the enigmatic Margery Kempe click here, or read the script with a view to a possible performance use the form below, giving details of your theatre, drama group or church and the role you play in it.
-Be sure to include your full address, with the name of your country if it’s non-UK.
+The script is ready to hand on Amazon.
+'Triggs Fire of Love' or 'Kempe Fire of Love' will find it wherever you are in the world.
+If you wish to discuss a possible performance use the form below, giving details of your theatre, drama group or church and the role you play in it.
+Kindly name your country if it’s non-UK.

 Tony D Triggs top.note@yahoo.co.uk